OSGeo/grass-website/content/news/2024_03_18_GRASS_Community_meeting_Prague_2024.md

 Keep an eye on the wiki page for updates and agenda details:
 <https://grasswiki.osgeo.org/wiki/GRASS_Community_Meeting_Prague_2024>.
-You are all welcome to participate and support us by donating!!
+**You are all welcome to participate and support the GRASS GIS project!!**

 *Veronica Andreo and the GRASS Dev Team*